 The cause of Cushing’s disease will be a tumor, which will be located on the brain’s pituitary gland.
-This is found on the base of the brain.
-If a vet suspects Cushing’s disease, an MRI will be required.
+This is found on the base of the brain, so an MRI will be required.

-If your cat is to recover from Cushing’s disease, the tumor must be surgically removed.
+The tumor must be surgically removed.
 Molecular and Cellular Endocrinology describes this as a safe and effective treatment.
-In some cases, radiotherapy or chemotherapy may also be required.
+In some cases, radiotherapy or chemotherapy may be required.